ID-lmntr1x/LoneRiced/readme.md

 ### Automatic installation

-- Before taking this step we must restart the machine, and change the environment from Default to BSPWM
+ Before taking this step we must give administrator permissions to these files
+- install.sh
+- /bin/ethernet_status.sh
+- /bspwm/bspwmrc  && /scritps/bspwm_resize
+- /polybar/launch.sh

 In this way we install the script  `install.sh`